pombredanne/centidb/docs/intro.rst

 Individual values may be compressed by passing a `packer=` argument to :py:meth:`Collection.put`, or to the :py:class:`Collection` constructor.
-A predefined ``ZLIB_PACKER`` is included, however adding new compressors is simply a case of constructing an :py:class:`Encoder`.
+A predefined ``ZLIB_PACKER`` is included, however adding new compressors is simply a case of constructing an :py:class:`acid.encoders.Encoder <Encoder>`.

 ::